-Sam Lee (DP Finance & Services) Tom Flynn (Managing Director) Abhijay Sood (President)
+Sam Lee (DP Finance & Services) Dr Tom Flynn (Managing Director)

+Abhijay Sood (President)

-Purpose: This paper sets out a new approach to a Reserves Policy for the Union, identifying the relevant risks and details the criteria we will use to quantify the required level of free reserves.
-It does not, however, put an actual value on the level of reserves because the 2019/20 accounts have not yet been finalised and further work is required on budgeting and cashflow forecasting for 2020/21.
+Purpose: This paper sets out a new approach to a Reserves Policy for the Union, identifying the relevant risks and details the criteria we have used to quantify the required level of free reserves.
 The new operating model is likely to require a significantly lower level of reserves due to the reduced risk from commercial activities, but the uncertainty that still exists around COVID-19 will mean that the policy will need to be under constant review during 2020/21.

-Decision(s): To consider and approve the proposed revised approach to our Reserves Policy.
+Decision(s): To consider and approve the proposed Reserves Policy for the Union, and target financial figure.